 1.01- Facilities Leases and Maintenance- We successfully leased and maintained our school site throughout the year.

-1.02- Credentialed Staff- We successfully hired and retained 10 credentialed teachers.
-We will be hiring 6 additional teachers and 1 more administrator as we expand to a second school site this year.
-The results from our Parent and Student surveys as well as Star testing data showed that having a full credentialed teaching staff was effective.
+We purchased additional playground equipment for our Prop 39 space and created a wellness center on campus.

-1.03- We were able to hire 2 additional instructional aides to support teachers during core instructional time.
-We were also able to add two after school teachers and one afterschool enrichment teacher to provide additional support.
+- 1.02- Credentialed Staff- We successfully hired 6 new credentialed teachers and retained 12.
+We will be hiring 4 additional teachers to maintain our current staffing needs. - 1.03- We were able to hire 4 additional instructional aides to support teachers during core instructional time.
 We were able to have small group intervention with students who needed the most academic support.
-We were also able to provide after school academic and enrichment support that proved valuable.
-Additionally, we also hired a Covid Coordinator to assist with testing and reporting.
-Having dedicated staff meeting the needs of students in our demographic has built a stronger academic program at Crete.
-Crete's Teaching Fellows, Afterschool Staff, COVID Coordinator, and dedicated Educational Coordinators serve primarily unduplicated pupils.
-This has allowed for students to have more access to resources, structure, and the tools that they need to be more prepared students.
-The Wellness Coordinator facilitated meetings with families to address student needs and teachers to build strategies to help support students.
-The COVID Coordinator ensured that testing and reporting were efficiently completed.
-The Covid Coordinator also made sure student spaces were safe and contract tracing was completed efficiently and effectively.
-Crete continues to offer a wellness center for students to get help from credentialed staff.
-Crete also provides housing assistance, counseling, tutoring, afterschool programming, bus passes and additional student meals and groceries for students who wish to take advantage of this resource.
-While current COVID conditions certainly made an impact on attendance, many students continue to take advantage of what the wellness center has to offer.

-1.04- Core Curriculum- We purchased new curriculum for Math and ELA including Go Math for math and Tara West, and Reach for Reading.
-The results from our Parent and Student surveys as well as Star testing data which showed promising growth across all grades shared that having new core curriculum was effective.

-1.05- We purchased supplemental curriculum in the form of Lexia.
+Additionally, we also hired two deans of culture and a director of programs /wellness.
+Having a dean of culture on each campus proved beneficial because it allowed them to handle discipline and focus on building positive school culture, while the administrators could focus on academics.
+Our director of programs, along with our deans supported our families and were the liaisons between school and home. - 1.04- Core Curriculum- We purchased new curriculum for Math and ELA including Eureka for math and Wit and wisdom for Reading.
+The results from our Parent and Student surveys as well as Star testing data which showed promising growth across all grades shared that having new core curriculum was effective. - 1.05- We purchased supplemental curriculum in the form of Lexia.
 We placed an emphasis on reading and reading growth.
 We had weekly progress celebrations for each student who reached a new Lexia level.
-Staff surveys and star testing revealed that Lexia was effective in reading growth.

-1.06- SPED Service Option 1- In order to supplement our Option 1 Sped services we also spent money Intervention training, coaching and implementation SPED encroachment and Global Education Solutions.
+Staff surveys and star testing revealed that Lexia was effective in reading growth. - 1.06- SPED Service Option 1- In order to supplement our Option 1 Sped services we also spent money Intervention training, coaching and implementation SPED encroachment and Global Education Solutions.
 Our SPED Coordinator ensures that on our end all of the students are receiving their prescribed services.
-SPED Service was deemed effective by the results of our Staff and Parent surveys.

-1.07- Professional Development (Families in Crisis)- The Entire staff received comprehensive training on identifying students with psychological, health or wellness (food, clothing, emotional) needs.
-Staff were also trained on internal policies to provide referrals for coordinating services for families.
-1.08- Professional Development CCSS- All teachers received summer and ongoing professional development on CCSS.
+SPED Service was deemed effective by the results of our Staff and Parent surveys. - 1.07- Professional Development (Families in Crisis)- The Entire staff received comprehensive training on identifying students with psychological, health or wellness (food, clothing, emotional) needs.
+Staff were also trained on internal policies to provide referrals for coordinating services for families. - 1.08- Professional Development CCSS- All teachers received summer and ongoing professional development on CCSS.
 Professional Development was proved to be highly effective by the positive responses on Parent and Staff surveys related to wellness and SEL.